 - Write about the true measures of happiness in life.

-- Write about the difference between self-fulfillment and happiness.
+- The difference between self-fulfillment and happiness.

-- Write about how self-reflection can increase happiness.
+- How self-reflection can increase happiness.

 Tips for Expanding on these Writing Prompts: